Ribocentre-switch/Ribocentre-switch.github.io/docs/ZTP.md

 > Gene association

-<p>Genes most frequently associated with ZMP/ZTP riboswitch are highlighted in red and genes that are occasionally associated are highlighted in green.
-Genes in black have not been observed to be associated with ZMP/ZTP riboswitch<sup>[2]</sup>.</p>
+<font><p>Genes most frequently associated with ZMP/ZTP riboswitch are highlighted in red and genes that are occasionally associated are highlighted in green.
+Genes in black have not been observed to be associated with ZMP/ZTP riboswitch<sup>[2]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">